Directed Ramsey and Anti-Ramsey Schemes and the Flexible Atom Conjecture: Finite Relation Algebras

-Relation algebra $83_{83}$ has no forbidden cycles; all diversity atoms are flexible. $82_{83}$ embeds in the 4-color Directed Anti-Ramsey algebra, hence is representable over $\zp$ for $p=233$.
-There is a smaller ``direct'' representation over $\zp$, $p=37$ and $m=2$, where the images of the four diversity atoms are just the four cosets of the multiplicative subgroup of index 4.
-This algebra was previously known to be finitely representable, by a slight generalization of the probabilistic argument in \cite{Jip}.
-The representation given here is probably the smallest known.
+Relation algebra $83_{83}$ has no forbidden diversity cycles; all diversity atoms are flexible. $83_{83}$ embeds in the 4-color directed anti-Ramsey algebra; hence, it is representable over $\mathbb{F}_{p}$ for $p=233$.
+There is a smaller ``direct'' representation over $\mathbb{F}_{p}$, $p=37$ and $m=2$, where the images of the four diversity atoms are just the four cosets of the multiplicative subgroup of index 4.
+This algebra was previously known to be finitely representable, by a slight generalization of the probabilistic argument in \cite{Jipsen}.